Mortgage Points: What They Are & How They Work

 The lender and marketplace determine the interest rate reduction you receive for purchasing points so it’s never fixed.

-Mortgage points and origination fees are not the same thing.
+Mortgage points and origination fees are not the same things.
 Mortgage or discount points are fees paid in addition to origination fees.

 You can potentially receive a tax benefit from purchasing mortgage points.
 Make sure to contact a tax professional to learn how buying points could affect your tax situation.